-Panelists will review the video overviews and written documentation and provide questions to the teams in an online discussion group.
+Panelists will review the video overviews and completed form information and provide teams the opportunity to answer in an online discussion group.
 Teams will be responsible for responding to all questions posed by reviewers within a set period prior to the submission of the final reviews.

 - be no more than 5 minutes in length

 - explain the intent, goals, and potential impact of the solution